medrich/exos_cap/README.md

 My raw data arrived in 89 columns.
 Based on the questions I sought to explore, I determined that I only needed 21 of those.
 I selected for columns that gave me insight on the methods and timeline of discovery, and basic metrics about the exoplanets themselves (such as mass, temperature, radius, and galactic position).

-#### Prudent Context:

-To date, we have confirmed the discovery of 4,434 exoplanets, with thousands more discoveries awaiting confirmation.
-2,012 of these have masses in excess of 10 Earth masses (the largest known being **239,000 times the mass of the Earth!**). <a href="https://www.universetoday.com/13757/how-big-do-planets-get/" target="_blank">People smarter than me have suggested that the upper bound for "Earth-like" (aka rocky) planets occurs at roughly 2 Earth Radii, or 5-10 Earth Masses</a>.
-As I am ultimately interested in investigating how conditions on Earth compare to conditions observed elsewhere, I have chosen to limit my data to those exoplanets with masses up to 10 times that of the Earth.

 ***Let's Begin!***
 ***